patrickgravelle/adjusting-for-stratification-variables-in-SCRTs/README.md

 ## About

 Research article by Patrick Gravelle and Dr. Roee Gutman completed as part of Patrick Gravelle's doctoral dissertation for Brown's Biostatistics Department.
 Article submitted to Statistics in Medicine journal.
+This project was supported by the IMbedded Pragmatic Alzheimer’s Disease (AD) and AD-Related Dementias (AD/ADRD) Clinical Trials (IMPACT) Collaboratory Design and Statistics Core which is NIA grant U54AG063546.

 ## Abstract